Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Preliminaries

 \subsection{Differential Privacy}

-When we design privacy-preserving data analytics protocols, we have to consider that the result can still leak too much information about the underlying dataset.
-In our case, a protocol designed to aggregate location data, the result could still leak the location of a single individual~\cite{DBLP:conf/www/XuTLZFJ17}.
-We can use the well-established notion of differential privacy~\cite{DBLP:conf/icalp/Dwork06} to help protect against such kind of information leakage.

-Differential privacy defines a robust, quantitative notion of privacy for individuals.
-The main idea is that the outcome of a computation should be as independent as possible from the data of a single individual.
-This independence is parameterized, usually denoted by $\epsilon$.
+Differential privacy (DP)~\cite{DBLP:conf/icalp/Dwork06} defines a robust, quantitative notion of privacy for individuals.
+The main idea is that the outcome of a computation should be as independent as possible (usually defined by a privacy parameter $\epsilon$) from the data of a single input.
+Applied to our use case, DP makes the final heatmap independent to the contribution of any individual, preventing it from leaking sensitive information.

-We opted for differential privacy because of its compatibility with existing privacy frameworks as well as the success in several real-world applications.
-Recent work~\cite{nissim2017bridging} showed that differential privacy satisfies privacy requirements set forth by FERPA\footnote{Family Educational Rights and Privacy Act of 1974, U.S.}.
-Even before this analysis, several businesses were already using differential privacy.
-For example, Apple~\cite{AppleDP20} and Google~\cite{GoogleDP20} have applied differential privacy to gather statics about their users without intruding on individual users' privacy.
-The U.S. Census Bureau announced that the 2020 Census will use differential privacy as a privacy protection system~\cite{USCensusDP20}.
-These examples highlight that despite being a relatively new concept, differential privacy is already well-established.
+DP is highly compatible with existing privacy frameworks and has successfully been applied to several real-world applications.
+Recent work~\cite{nissim2017bridging} showed that DP satisfies privacy requirements set forth by FERPA\footnote{Family Educational Rights and Privacy Act of 1974, U.S.}.
+Even before this analysis, several businesses were already using DP.
+For example, Apple~\cite{AppleDP20} and Google~\cite{GoogleDP20} have applied differential privacy to gather statistics about their users without intruding on individual's privacy.
+Recently, the U.S. Census 2020 uses differential privacy as a privacy protection system~\cite{USCensusDP20}.

-The most prevalent technique to achieve differential privacy is to add noise to the outcome of the computation.
-In this article, we construct the noise from a zero-centered Laplace distribution.
+The most prevalent technique to achieve DP is to add noise sampled from a zero-centered Laplace distribution to the outcome of the computation.
 The distribution is calibrated with a privacy parameter $\epsilon$ and the global sensitivity $\Delta q$ of the computation and has the following probability density function:

-To add differential privacy to a protocol operating on integers, we discretize the Laplace distribution by rounding the sampled value to the nearest integer.
-For a formal definition of differential privacy, we refer to \Cref{appendix:diffpriv}.
+To add noise to a protocol operating on integers, we discretize the Laplace distribution by rounding the sampled value to the nearest integer.
+For a formal definition of DP, we refer to \Cref{appendix:diffpriv}.